... and use it to guide you, your family & your patients to better health & well-being.

 Using Lavender Essential Oil in Clinical Nursing Settings

 6.5 CE Contact Hours for Nurses & Administrators

-The course does not train you to be an aromatherapist.
+The course does not train or certify you to be an aromatherapist.
 The landscape of aromatherapy is broad and requires additional depth of study before practicing as an aromatherapist.

 Upon completion of this course, participants will be able to: